 Know your team and prevent social isolation

 Another important challenge is to maintain and develop a sense of community within your company while working from various locations.
-This can be achieved by regular meet-ups based on interests, random sync-ups and platforms for off-work discussions.
+This can be achieved by regular online or offline meet-ups based on interests, random sync-ups and platforms for off-work discussions.
 All these activities should be done voluntarily and the best way to organise it is to distribute responsibilities for them among different people in your team.

 Track all the work

-Tracking all work is very important in an environment without live collaboration.
+Tracking all work is very important in an environment without in-person collaboration.
 Tracking doesn’t mean time tracking, but rather registering every chunk of work that is agreed to be done.
 Verbal-only agreements can cause lots of problems when working remotely.
 Even if it is a small favour that will take a day of work, having that data point will help to plan and organise resources more efficiently in future.